Michaelo16/Steamy/README.md

 1. Clone the repository
 2. Import the src folder into a new project
 3. download the required libraries and add them to the project buildpath
-4. Navigate to the common package
+4. Navigate to the application package
-5. add these vm arguments to the runtime config for the main SteamyApp.java, replacing the file path with your own --module-path "path/to/your/javafx" --add-modules javafx.controls,javafx.graphics,javafx.fxml
+5. add these vm arguments to the runtime config for the main SteamyApp.java, replacing the file path with your own --module-path "path/to/your/javafx/lib" --add-modules javafx.controls,javafx.graphics,javafx.fxml

 ## Running the Project
 Run SteamyApp.java

-The test user that I have been user is Username: alicewonder password: wonderland123 if you want to search for games most of the test games start with the word 'game' so that will give the best results
+The test user that I have been using is Username: alicewonder   password: wonderland123 if you want to search for games most of the test games start with the word 'game' so that will give the best results.
+You could also create your own account but it is best to use the test user to see the test data that is in the database